All Products

 Detail Information

-Displays the detailed information of the table and fields.
+Displays the detailed information of the table, fields, and partitions.

-• Detail: Displays the technical attribute information of the table, including data section, subject area, project, highest sensitivity level, whether it is a manually created table on the analysis platform, storage type, and location.
+• Detail: Displays the technical attribute information of the table, including data section, subject area, project, highest sensitivity level (requires purchasing the data security feature), whether it is a manually created table on the analysis platform, storage type, and Location.

 • Project: The project information to which the current table belongs.
 Click the project name to jump to the asset details page of the project.